How Hard is it to Remove Vinyl Wall Decals?

-Those nifty wall decals are all the rage these days, and no wonder: with the application of a simple sticker, you can completely change the look and feel of a room and totally spice up the paint.
+Those nifty wall decals are all the rage these days, and no wonder.
+With the application of a simple sticker, you can totally spice up the look and feel of a room.
 Trees, plants, birds, and so many more shapes are available for people who want their walls to have a little more fun and texture, and you can also make your own using specialty kits.

 But you may have a lingering question on your mind: how hard is it to remove wall decals?